Prehistoricman/Xbox_SMC/README.md

 A config value of 0x3FB6 is suitable for SMC clones so that they don't have code protection enabled.

+## P11
+Dumped from a v1.3 Xbox.
+Same config word as P01

 # Dumping methodology
 I don't want to reveal all the details yet, so here is the vague outline on how I dumped the PIC.